bongmusadube/bongmusadube/README.md

 👋 Hi, I’m Bong'musa Wonder Dube (@bongmusadube)
-🚀 Passionate Software Developer pursuing a BSc in Computer Science at the University of Johannesburg.
-I thrive at the intersection of technology and innovation, always eager to build impactful solutions.
+🚀 Aspiring Data Analyst and Full-Stack Developer with a passion for technology, innovation, and solving complex problems.
+I hold a BSc in IT (Computer Science and Informatics)** from the University of Johannesburg.

-🌱 Currently Learning: Advanced software development techniques and sharpening my problem-solving skills.
+🌱 Currently Learning: Data analysis techniques, SQL, advanced Excel, and Python for analytics.

 💡 What I'm Working On:
-Leading the development of Sittr, an innovative childcare platform. 🧸 👉 Check out our project demo here.
+- Participating in a Data Analysis Learnership sponsored by Lombard Insurance, focused on blending theory and real-world data skills.
+- Building impactful software solutions like Sittr, a childcare platform revolutionising the industry. 🧸
+👉 Explore my projects here!

-💻 Looking to Collaborate On: Innovative software solutions that push boundaries and deliver real-world value.
+💻 Looking to Collaborate On: Data-driven projects and innovative software solutions that deliver tangible value.

 📬 Let’s Connect:
 📱 WhatsApp: +27 606125328
 📧 Email: bongmusadube1@gmail.com